alg/coliseum/README.md

 Todo
 ----

-* Add "like" to save (recommend) a video
+* Add "comments".
+Don't save the video object, but the youtube_id and comment body.
+* Show comments for a given youtube_id and poll for updates every second.
-* Add "tags" to categorize video
+* Add "tags" and poll for changes every second.
-* Show the list of the most recently saved videos with tags, titles, thumb and the number of comments
-* When searching, show two columns -- local and remote matches;
-  Add paginationg to both
-* To like, tag or comment, you need to be logged through twitter
+* Search results pagination.

+* Try showing "recent" comments (display video and comments when clicked) when the search query is empty.
+Replace with the remote results when it's not.

 Requirements
 ------------